mscheltienne/meg-tests/doc/meg-triggers.rst

 ~~~~~~~

 With :ref:`stim-pc:E-Prime`, a `Chronos`_ can be used to deliver triggers.
 The Chronos
-has 16 digitial intputs and 16 digital outputs, wired to the Chronos interface on the
+has 16 digital inputs and 16 digital outputs, wired to the Chronos interface on the
 main desk.
 The 8 first output pins are wired to the 8 first bits of the MEG trigger
 interface.